 102-5 Traffic Control.

-102-5.1 Standards: FDOT Standard Plans are the minimum standards for the use in the development of all TCPs.
-The MUTCD, Part VI is the minimum national standard for traffic control for highway construction, maintenance, and utility operations.
-Follow the basic principles and minimum standards contained in these documents for the design, application, installation, maintenance, and removal of all traffic control devices, warning devices and barriers which are necessary to protect the public and workers from hazards within the project limits.
+102-5.1 MUTCD: Comply with the requirements in Part 6 of the MUTCD.

+102-5.2 Temporary Traffic Control Plan: The Temporary Traffic Control Plan (TTCP) is the portion of the Plans describing the measures to be used for conveying road users through the work zone.
+Use the TTCP to maintain traffic for the duration of the work.

+For situations or field conditions not addressed by the TTCP follow the Standard Plans.
+For all other applications, comply with the MUTCD and Standard Plans, Index 102-600.
+Device location or the number of devices, may be adjusted as recommended by the Work Zone Traffic Supervisor and approved by the Engineer.

-102-5.2 Maintenance of Roadway Surfaces: Maintain all lanes that are being used for the MOT, including those on detours and temporary facilities, under all weather conditions.
+102-5.3 Maintenance of Roadway Surfaces: Maintain all lanes that are being used for the MOT, including those on detours and temporary facilities, under all weather conditions.
 Keep the lanes reasonably free of dust, potholes and rutting.
 Provide the lanes with the drainage facilities necessary to maintain a smooth riding surface under all weather conditions.

+When a milled surface will be open to traffic, place a “Grooved Pavement” sign (W8-15) with a “Motorcyclists” plaque (W8-15P) 500 feet in advance of the milled surface.

-102-5.3 Number of Traffic Lanes: Maintain one lane of traffic in each direction.
+102-5.4 Number of Traffic Lanes: Maintain one lane of traffic in each direction.
 Maintain two lanes of traffic in each direction at existing four (or more) lane cross roads, where necessary to avoid undue traffic congestion.
 Do not allow traffic control and warning devices to encroach on lanes used for MOT.